Azure/iot-hub-device-update-yocto/README.md

 ## Quick Start

-On a machine installed with [Ubuntu 20.04 LTS (Focal Fossa) Server ISO](https://cdimage.ubuntu.com/ubuntu-legacy-server/releases/20.04/release/ubuntu-20.04.1-legacy-server-amd64.iso), ensure at least 100GB of space on the partition where /home is mounted (or adjust the `base_yocto_path` var in the steps below accordingly).
+On a machine installed with [Ubuntu 20.04 LTS (Focal Fossa) Server ISO](https://cdimage.ubuntu.com/ubuntu-legacy-server/releases/20.04/release/ubuntu-20.04.1-legacy-server-amd64.iso), ensure at least 100GB of space on the partition where /home is mounted (or adjust the `base_yocto_path` var in the steps below and in scripts/setup.sh accordingly).

 ### Directory Structure After Quick Steps